 The Industry Development and Investment Promotion Division (IDIPD) under the Ministry of Commerce, Industry and Labour administers two (2) of the Government assistant schemes.
-These schemes are designed to provide assistance to businesses that supply to both overseas and domestic markets, with the goal of enhancing development of domestic businesses.
+These schemes are designed to provide assistance to businesses that supply to both overseas and domestic markets, with the goal of enhancing business development.
 These schemes are: